stroyoes/learning_c_programming/list_using_c/readme.md

 # List Implementation in C (clist)

-This project provides a simple implementation of a dynamic list in C. Despite the name "clist", it is not a circular list but rather a flexible list structure.
-It supports various list operations such as appending elements, slicing, mapping, filtering, and more.
+This project provides a simple implementation of a dynamic list in C. It supports various list operations such as appending elements, slicing, mapping, filtering, and more.

 ## Files Included